bepaald/signalbackup-tools/README.md

 **<span id="desktop_functions">Operations for Signal Desktop</span>**

 > [!NOTE]
 > Starting at version 7.17, Signal Desktop will encrypt the key used to read the database.
-On Windows, decryption of this key should already be implemented, but this has not been done for Linux an macOS.
+On Windows, decryption of this key should already be implemented, but this has not been done for Linux and macOS.
 To use any of the desktop functions of this tool on Linux/macOS, the decrypted key must be manually supplied through the `--desktopkey` option (see below).
 For Linux users a simple tool that attempts to decrypt and show the key is available here: [https://github.com/bepaald/get_signal_desktop_key](https://github.com/bepaald/get_signal_desktop_key).

 While this tool only deals with backups from Signal Android, and there are no plans to change that, a small number of functions that operate on a Signal Desktop database is available.
 These options primarily exist to facilitate debugging the [import from Desktop](#desktop) function.